workingDog/scalastix/README.md

     libraryDependencies += "com.github.workingDog" %% "scalastix" % "1.0"

-The best way to compile and package **scalastix** from source is to use [SBT](http://www.scala-sbt.org/).
+The current source code version is **1.1-SNAPSHOT** using scala 2.13.0 To compile and package **scalastix** from source use [SBT](http://www.scala-sbt.org/).
 To compile and generate a jar file from source:

     sbt package

-This will produce a jar file "scalastix_2.12-1.1-SNAPSHOT.jar" in the "./target/scala-2.12" directory for use in Scala applications.
+This will produce a jar file "scalastix_2.13-1.1-SNAPSHOT.jar" in the "./target/scala-2.13" directory for use in Scala applications.